jefftriplett/jefftriplett.github.io/_pages/now.md

 - For all of 2016, I have maintained a weekly [personal goals project][] on github.

 - I'm an avid basketball fan and [Is the Lead Safe][] if my website for tracking real-time game updates.
+I'm hoping to find time to work on it more.

 - I continue to watch [television][] and listen to [podcasts][].